HuyVoTuan/javascript-todo-tracker/README.md

 # javascript-todo-tracker
-A practice to create a todo management with API interaction
+A practice to create a todo management with simple form and form validation